 Keeper of the Archives

-Mohammad Amir Ahmad Khan holds a PhD in South Asian History from the University of Cambridge.
-He is the Keeper of the Archives at the Shīʿah Institute and was previously a Research Associate, becoming a Fellow in 2015.
-He is currently Assistant Professor of Political Science and History at Ashoka University in Haryana, India.
+Mohammad Amir Ahmad Khan is the Keeper of the Archives at the Shīʿah Institute and was previously a Research Associate, becoming a Fellow in 2015.
+He holds a PhD in South Asian History from the University of Cambridge and he is currently Assistant Professor of Political Science and History at Ashoka University in Haryana, India.
 His research interests focus on Shīʿah–Sunni polemics in the subcontinent.

 The Shīʿah Institute team comprises of skilled Accounts and Development Officers, Editors, and Registrar all working together in handling day to day tasks and ensuring the smooth running of the institute’s operations.